Jurisdicción de Estados Unidos,

 FAQ

-No. While the Knowledge-Based Authentication (KBA) system uses data from credit bureaus and public records to generate the identity questions, it only performs a «soft pull.» This does not affect your credit score or show up as an inquiry to lenders.
+No. While Knowledge-Based Authentication (KBA) uses data compiled from public records and credit bureaus to generate identity verification questions, this process is strictly an identity check.
+It is considered a «soft inquiry» and does not affect your credit score.

 The information contained in this publication is provided for general informational purposes only and does not constitute legal advice.
 Reading or using this content does not create and is not intended to create an attorney-client relationship.
 No reader or user should act or refrain from acting based on the information presented herein without first consulting an attorney duly licensed to practice law in their jurisdiction.